What is a government shutdown? Here's what happens if funding runs out

 A temporary funding measure proposed Sunday by members of the Main Street Caucus and House Freedom Caucus includes an 8% cut to agency budgets, excluding the Defense Department and Veterans Affairs.

 Hard-right members swiftly announced their opposition to the measure and have threatened to oust McCarthy as speaker if their demands aren't met.
-The bill would also be dead on arrival in the Democratic-controlled Senate, which must also approve funding in order to keep the government open.
+And the bill would also be dead on arrival in the Democratic-controlled Senate, which must also approve funding in order to keep the government open.

 McCarthy said Wednesday he would keep the House in session on Friday and Saturday as he tries to find a resolution.